-2023-2023 Academic Year
+2023-2024 Academic Year

 This Code of Conduct sets forth the initial summary of policies of the Esperanza Cyber Charter School ("ECCS") and applies to students, faculty/staff, and visitors to the school site.
-The complete policies are listed in the Student/Parent Handbook, Summary of Acceptable Use Policy, and Summary of Internet Safety Policy.
-ECCS also maintains a biennially updated and executed Memorandum of Understanding with Local Law Enforcement as required by 24 P.S. § 13-1303-AI.
+The complete policies are listed in the Parent & Student Handbook and the Acceptable Use and Internet Policy.
+ECCS also maintains an annually updated and executed Memorandum of Understanding with Local Law Enforcement as required by 24 P.S. § 13-1303-AI.

-The founders would note that certain policies in this Code of Conduct stem from federal, state, or local laws, regulations, or guidelines.
+The founders would note that specific policies in this Code of Conduct stem from federal, state, or local laws, regulations, or guidelines.
 Thus, ECCS has little or no flexibility in applying or enforcing these policies.
 However, most policies in the Code of Conduct will reflect the founder's vision of rules and policies necessary to establish an appropriate academic tone, focus, and environment at ECCS.